CoreyDeJong/learning-journal/learn-markdown.md

 You can also get rid of items by using a ~~strikethrough~~

-And in the end, you will always be good :+1:
+And in the end, you will always be :+1: if you remember your :